TedHusted/awake/awake.md/awake.md

 In the War Room, General Ri takes a deep breath.

-“Can we accelerate the time table for fully automating essential labor?
+“Can we speed up the time table for automating essential labor?
 We need the resources to improve readiness.”

 Kang tilts her head.
 “China mandated fewer children per family at one time.”